 'I knew something was majorly wrong.'

 —Kerry Lynch, of the mood after Mary Cate was delivered.

 When the couple learned they were pregnant, they decided not to learn the sex.
-Lynch, an Evergreen Park native and Chris, an Oak Forest native and St. Damian graduate, chose one name for each sex and enjoyed a "healthy, normal and awesome" pregnancy.
+Lynch, an Evergreen Park native and Chris, an native and graduate, chose one name for each sex and enjoyed a "healthy, normal and awesome" pregnancy.
 At delivery time all seemed well, except that Mary Cate was breach; the doctors decided to deliver by C-section.
 Chris watched as doctors lifted Mary Cate into the world.
 Lynch listened as the first cries escaped her mouth—but then worried as jubilant voices dropped to concerned whispers.